Incredible Health Raises $80M Series B, Reaching $1.65 Billion Unicorn Status as the Leader in Healthcare Hiring

 "Incredible Health is an exciting addition to the Advancement Initiative portfolio," said Jamison Hill, partner at Base10 Partners.
 "The company's mission and support for nurses closely align with our values, but what truly makes Incredible Health special is how the company has transformed the way health systems recruit talent and nurses find work.
 The company is solving an urgent need in healthcare and we're excited to be a part of its next stage of growth."

 Existing investors Andreessen Horowitz and Obvious Ventures also returned for investment.
 Incredible Health customer Kaiser Permanente – one of the largest health systems in the country – participated, further solidifying Incredible Health's market leadership among the best hospitals and health systems in the country.
-New investors include Workday CEO Chano Fernando, NBA Champion Andre Iguodala, Rethink Impact, and Stardust Equity.
+New investors include Workday CEO Chano Fernandez, NBA Champion Andre Iguodala, Rethink Impact, and Stardust Equity.
 The D'Amelio family, including top TikTok personalities Charli and Dixie D'Amelio who have over 150 million TikTok followers, also joined the round via their 444 Capital Fund.
 This comes as Incredible Health continues to invest in growing its social media presence among healthcare workers.

 Incredible Health achieved a milestone year in performance, reporting more than 500% increase in revenue in 2021.
 More than 10,000 nurses join the marketplace every week and the company has reduced the average time to hire to 14 days from the industry standard of 82 days.
 Sixty percent of the top-ranked hospitals in the U.S., including Stanford Health Care, Cedars-Sinai Medical Center, NYU Langone Health, Northwestern Medicine and 600 more hospitals use Incredible Health for their permanent staffing needs.
 Its offerings are more urgently needed than ever: the U.S. is on track to be one million nurses short by the end of 2023, and 75% of nursing student graduates cite staffing shortages as their main concern in entering the field.